Humorous and funny Farm poems and/or funny poems about Farm. Read, share, and enjoy these hilarious Farm funny poems!

 i'm glad it ain't me.

-Categories: animal, dog, farm, funny, giggle, humor, pets,
+animal, dog, farm, funny, giggle, humor, pets,

-once a sheep dog named percy
+once an old dog named percy

 licked a farmer quite slurply